Do you want to know how companies like Groupon, Airbnb, or Dropbox became successful so quickly?

 As we mentioned earlier, email marketing is an essential strategy, with unbeatable ROI.
 That’s why you need to include an email marketing service in your hacking toolkit.
-Our top recommendation is MailChimp, because it lets you email up to 2000 users or send 12,000 emails monthly free of charge.
+Our top recommendation is Constant Contact because it’s super beginner-friendly, offers quick and easy setup, and boasts world-class customer support.

 Facebook Messenger campaigns are known to have great conversion rates, but who has time to be online 24 hours a day?
 If you want to keep new prospects engaged without losing sleep, a Facebook Messenger bot could be the answer, and ManyChat is a great way to deliver it.

 ManyChat works with Facebook Messenger so you can communicate with customers even when you’re not there.
 It’s a great time saver for the busy growth hacker, and creating your first bot is free.
 Plus, you don’t need to learn to code, as you can easily build your bot with ManyChat’s drag and drop interface.

 Next, let’s look at a couple of tools for customer activation.